Chart Color Schemes

 AreaSearch assessment of residential development drivers sees a low level of activity in Clare, placing the area among the bottom 25% of areas assessed nationally

-Recent building activity consists entirely of standalone homes, preserving Clare's low-density nature with an emphasis on detached housing attracting space-seeking buyers.
-The estimated count of 390 people in the area per dwelling approval reflects its quiet, low-activity development environment.
-According to AreaSearch's latest quarterly estimate, Clare is forecasted to gain 40 residents by 2041.
+Recent building activity consists entirely of standalone homes, preserving Clare's low density nature with an emphasis on detached housing attracting space-seeking buyers.
+The estimated population per dwelling approval is 390 people, reflecting its quiet, low activity development environment.
+Population forecasts indicate Clare will gain 32 residents by 2041 (from the latest AreaSearch quarterly estimate).
 With current construction levels, housing supply should adequately meet demand, creating favourable conditions for buyers while potentially enabling growth that exceeds current forecasts.

 Frequently Asked Questions - Development